cityofaustin/Residential-Permitting/_projects/deck.md

 A sketch will give the reviewer a clearer picture of your project and help determine whether or not you can move forward as planned.
 You’ll want to bring two simple sketches to your consultation.
 These sketches don’t have to perfect drawings, but they should give enough information so the reviewer can tell:
 {: .present-before-paste}

+a.
 Where your deck will be on your property
 {: .present-before-paste}

 Sketch the layout of your property, and be sure to show any existing structures like your home, a pool, a shed, your driveway, etc If possible, including estimated square footage or dimensions will be helpful.